technopagan/adept-jpg-compressor/README.md

 ## Quick Start

 * Remember: Adept is a **Linux commandline tool**
-* Make sure you have [a MSS saliency algorithm binary](http://github.com/technopagan/mss-saliency), [ImageMagick](http://www.imagemagick.org/), [Jpegoptim](https://github.com/tjko/jpegoptim) and [JPEGrescan](https://github.com/kud/jpegrescan) installed & useable.
+* Make sure you have [a MSS saliency algorithm binary](http://github.com/technopagan/mss-saliency), [ImageMagick](http://www.imagemagick.org/), [Jpegoptim](https://github.com/tjko/jpegoptim) and [JPEGrescan](https://github.com/kud/jpegrescan) installed
 * Fetch a copy of [adept.sh](https://raw.github.com/technopagan/adept-jpg-compressor/master/adept.sh) and place it somewhere you deem a good place for 3rd party shellscripts, e.g. "/usr/local/bin".
 Make sure the location is in the PATH of the user(s) who will run adept.sh and ensure that the script is executable (chmod -x).
 * Congratulations!
 You can now run "bash adept.sh /path/to/image.jpg" to compress JPEGs far more successfully.

+## Note

+As of 2014-05-11, the unit tests for Adept + saliency mapper are currently broken.

 ## Introduction

 When compressing JPEG images, the same compression level is used on the entire image.
 However, most JPEG images contain homogeneous and heterogeneous areas, which are varyingly well-suited for compression.
 Compressing heterogeneous areas in JPEGs to reduce filesize causes [compression artefacts](https://en.wikipedia.org/wiki/Compression_artifact) due to the lossy nature of JPEG compression.

 This script adaptively alters the compression level for areas within JPEGs to achieve optimal filesize while maintaining decent visual quality.
 This script achieves a significantly reduced filesize compared to standard CLI tools such as jpegoptim while still maintaining good visual quality.
-This is especially interesting for the [#WebPerf](https://twitter.com/search?q=%23WebPerf&src=typd) and WebDev community.
+This is especially interesting for the [Web Performance](https://twitter.com/search?q=%23WebPerf&src=typd) and Web Developer community.

-## Image Demos
+## Image Demo

-### On The Beach

 **GIMP, Save For Web Plugin, Quality 85 - 112,7 kB** [![Beach GIMP SaveForWeb q85](images/01-01-beach-gimp-saveforweb-q85.jpg)](https://raw.github.com/technopagan/adept-jpg-compressor/master/images/01-01-beach-gimp-saveforweb-q85.jpg)